Call for Abstract

 Sexual health is a state of physical, mental and social well-being in relation to sexuality.
 It requires a positive and respectful approach to sexuality and sexual relationships, as well as the possibility of having pleasurable and safe sexual experiences, free of coercion, discrimination and violence.

 Reproductive health generally refers to the diseases, disorders and conditions that affect the functioning of the male and female reproductive systems during all stages of life.
 Planning and having a healthy pregnancy is essential to the health of women, infants, and families and is especially important in preventing teen pregnancy and childbearing.
-Most of the Women’s came across many unique health issues related to reproduction and sexuality which are responsible for many health related problems experienced by women during their reproductive years (aged 15–44), of which unsafe sex is a major risk factor.
 To maintain Reproductive and Sexual Health, people must know the accurate information and the safe, effective, and acceptable contraception method of their choice.

 Infertility can be described as a woman who is unable to conceive as well as being unable to carry a pregnancy to full term.
-Infertility is the inability of a person, plant or an animal to reproduce by natural means.
-It is normally not the innate state of a healthy adult organism, except in particularly among certain eusocial species (predominantly haplodiploid insects).
-Understanding the socio demographic factors parallel with use may assist newly married couples with family planning.
-The use of infertility services is not random and roughly about 50% of the women evaluated for infertility progressed to treatment, and in which only a small proportion were treated with additional advanced assisted reproductive technologies essentially Invitro fertilization.
+The use of infertility services is not random and roughly about 50% of the women evaluated for infertility progressed to treatment, and in which only a small proportion were treated with additional advanced assisted reproductive technologies essentially in-vitro fertilization.
 Obesity in reproductive health will centralize on two important areas which are infertility and heavy menstrual bleeding.
 Women who are fertile will experience a natural period of fertility before and during ovulation, and they will be naturally infertile during the latter part of the menstrual cycle.
 Medical and surgical management of heavy menstrual bleeding is described including the many varied issues in hysterectomy of obese woman.

 - Infertility Evaluation and Treatment Among Women